ibm-cloud-docs/cephaas/getting-started-sdks.md

 This Quick Start guide provides a code example that demonstrates the following operations:

-* Create a new bucket
+* Create a new volume
-* List the available buckets
+* List the available volumes
-* Create a new text file
+* Create a new host
-* List the available files
+* List the available hosts
-* Retrieve the text file contents
+* Retrieve all volumes
-* Upload a large binary file
+* Upload a certificate
-* Delete a file
+* Delete a volume
-* Delete a bucket
+* Delete a host

 ## Before you begin
 {: #sdk-gs-prereqs}